What Is The IRS Form 3520?

 The only defense to Form 3520 penalties is successfully arguing that the noncompliance was due to reasonable cause.
 This is a challenge that we will shortly see is best met by a Form 3520 tax attorney.

-Form 3520 Audit and Form 3520 Examination
+Form 3520 Audit And Form 3520 Examination

 A Form 3520 filing may be audited by the IRS at any time within the statute of limitations.
 While extremely unlikely, a timely-filed Form 3520 could be found so incomplete or inaccurate that it could be treated as a failure to file and subject the US person to Form 3520 penalties.